-Where is our factory?
+Where is the Method factory?

-Our factory is located in Ferndale, Washington.
+Method’s manufacturing facility is located in Ferndale, Washington.

-Where can we deliver homes?
+Where can you deliver homes?

-Can you deliver modules to my site?
+How do I know if you can deliver modules to my site?

 Yes.
 Method is a CSA certified builder of green prefab structures in the United States for delivery in Canada.
 Our engineers can design according to American, Canadian, and International Building Codes.
 We also partner with 3rd party inspectors to certify our homes in the factory.
 We have built a number of projects in Canada and are fluent with the people, processes, and products necessary for a successful project.